Backcountry Skiing and Snowboarding in Hokkaido Japan

 Backcountry Skiing and Snowboarding in Hokkaido

-Hokkaido is home to many beautiful ski/snowboarding resorts.
+Hokkaido is home to many beautiful ski/snowboarding resorts, including Niseko, Rusutsu and Furano.
 These resorts feature world-class facilities that have drawn tourists from all over the world.
 The quality of the snow in Hokkaido is praised by those who’ve experienced it first-hand.
 There are also various slopes to choose from, so Hokkaido is a great destination for snowboarding and skiing enthusiasts of all levels!

 During peak snowfall, Hokkaido’s top ski and snowboarding resort can get up to 17 meters of snow.
 Most popular ski resorts in the world only get an average of four to six meters of snow!
 The sight of the fluffy, white snow is too good to resist for ski and snowboarding enthusiasts.